tmbuza/iMAP/README2.md

 <br>

 ### Step 4: Check folders and files to be certain
 > important!.
 Do not start the next step unless all the requirements are met.
-Make sure that you don’t have any missing file required for downstream analysis.
+Make sure that you don’t have any missing file required for the downstream analysis.
 Repeat this step as necessary.

 ```{}
 bash ./code/00_3_CheckFilesDriver.bash